Change Started

 The background story of the Montreal Protocol

-Refrigerators became an increasingly popular household appliance by the early 20th century.
-But, their coolant was so toxic that a leak could immediately kill someone.
-That led to the invention of chlorofluorocarbons (CFCs), which were safe for humans and widely adopted in refrigerators, air-conditioners, and other appliances.
+That led to the invention of a new chemical, chlorofluorocarbons (CFCs), which was considered safe for humans and widely adopted in refrigerators, air-conditioners, and other appliances.

 On the other side, between the 1970s and the 1980s, the international community became worried about discovering the ‘ozone hole’ over Antarctica and the damaging effects of ozone-depleting substances (ODS) on the ozone layer.
+One of these ozone-depleting substances (ODS) was chlorofluorocarbons (CFCs).

 Following this, in 1985, the Vienna Convention was adopted to work as an international cooperation to protect the ozone layer.